top of page

 Re-Purchase of the Club

-On June 29, 1989, the office of the Vice-Principal (Resources) at Queen's sent a letter(iii) to the tennis club to remind it that the annual rent was overdue and that it had also decided to sell the property.
+letter (iii) to the tennis club to remind it that the annual rent was overdue and it had decided to sell the property.
 The university planned to realize the significant appreciation in the value of the land and offered a six-month lease from July 1, 1989 to allow completion of the 1989 season.

 Concrete Tennis Courts